studios-network/studios-network.github.io/FacialMotion/faceWareStudio.md

    - To stream animation data from Faceware Studio to your character, follow these steps:
      - Ensure your character rig is set up in the animation software.
      - Go to the Streaming tab in Faceware Studio.
-     - Click "Start Streaming" to begin sending animation data.
+     - Click `Start Streaming` to begin sending animation data.
      <p align="center">
        <img src="../images/faceware/streaming.png" width="500" height="350" alt="Animation Streaming"></p>